Seton Hall Pirates: Basketball

 The university first sponsored men's basketball in 1903.
-The program won the National Invitation Tournament (NIT) in 1953 and lost in the finals of the 1989 NCAA Tournament to Michigan, 80–79 in overtime.
+The program won the National Invitation Tournament (NIT) in 1953 and lost in the final of the 1989 NCAA Tournament to Michigan, 80–79 in overtime.

-Defunct
+Former programs

 Football

-The school sponsored football from 1882 to 1932 and from 1973 to 1982.
+Seton Hall first fielded a football team in 1882, with an initial success that was interrupted in 1906 when the university decided to drop the program.
+After a brief comeback in 1913, the sport would be prohibited the following year.
+It was not until 1922 when football was reissued by the university, with a 30-0 victory over Cooper Union.
+The Pirates became an official NCAA team in 1973.

 The sport's second stint at the school came in Division III.
-The sport was dropped in 1982.
+After several years of poor success, football was dropped in 1982.

+Wrestling

+The sport of wrestling was sponsored by the school until 2001 when the school decided to drop varsity sponsorship for financial purposes.